YongyiLuo98/BVSim/README.md

 python -m BVSim --help
 python -m BVSim -h

-# Run a toy example with a specified reference
+## Run a toy example with a specified reference in the cloned folder
 conda activate (your_env)
 python -m BVSim -ref 'your_home_path/BVSim/empirical/sub_hg19_chr1.fasta' -seed 0 -rep 0 -write -snp 2000

-# If you prefer using the default reference, simply execute
+## If you prefer using the default reference, simply execute
 cd your_home_path
 python -m BVSim

 # Generate variations with specific parameters
 cd your_home_path